Wisdom Teeth Removal in Edmonton

 Here are the basics of recovering from a tooth extraction:

-- After the procedure, you should bite down on a piece of gauze for 20-30 minutes or so to encourage the wound to clot and stop bleeding.
-Bleeding should cease within 24 hours of the procedure.
+- After the procedure, you should bite down on a piece of gauze for 20-30 minutes to encourage the wound to clot and stop bleeding.
+Bleeding should stop within 24 hours of the procedure.

-- You must refrain from smoking, spitting, or using a straw following the procedure.
+- You should never smoke, spit, or use a straw immediately after the procedure.

-- If you are experiencing pain, over-the-counter pain medications such as ibuprofen (Motrin/Advil) and acetaminophen (Tylenol) can help alleviate these symptoms.
+- If you are experiencing pain, over-the-counter pain medications like ibuprofen (Motrin/Advil) and acetaminophen (Tylenol) lessen your symptoms.

-- To reduce swelling, try holding a cold compress or ice pack on your face for 20 minutes, then keeping it off of your face for 20 minutes, repeating as necessary until the swelling has diminished.
+- To reduce swelling and pain, try holding an ice pack on your face for 20 minutes, then keeping it off of your face for 20 minutes, repeating as necessary until the swelling has gone down.

 - You may need to rinse your mouth with a mixture of warm salt water (one half-teaspoon of salt to one cup water) to help keep the surgical site clean.

-- Consuming soft, cool foods such as applesauce and ice cream will probably be the most comfortable way for you to eat for the first few days after your extraction.
+- Eating soft, cool foods such as applesauce and ice cream will probably be the most comfortable way for you to eat for the first few days after your extraction.

-- The healing process can take up to two weeks, but do not hesitate to call your dentist immediately if you experience any unusual symptoms such as continued bleeding after the first 24 hours or so, difficulty swallowing or breathing, fever, redness, chills, numbness, worsening pain, etc.
+- The healing process can take up to two weeks, but you should call us immediately if you experience unusual symptoms like continued bleeding after the first 24 hours or so, difficulty swallowing or breathing, fever, redness, chills, numbness, worsening pain, etc.

 Wisdom Teeth Extraction